OCEAN Personality Types

-An introduction the big 5 personality types and traits
+An introduction to the OCEAN big five personality types

 Market research agencies and marketers often use the Big Five personality traits to help understand the consumer and to segment customers into personality types.
 It is also often used by HR professionals to evaluate prospective employees.